CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/C/INF.9 Mobile Workplace.md

 * If there is insufficient access protection on the way, files or data carriers can be copied or manipulated unnoticed.
 ### 2 6 Inappropriate disposal of data media and documents

-If it is not possible to properly dispose of data carriers and documents at the mobile workstation, these usually go into the household waste.
+If it is not possible to properly dispose of data media and documents at the mobile workstation, they usually go into the household waste.
 Even where work is being done on the move, employees often throw drafts and other supposedly useless documents directly into the next wastebasket or simply leave them lying in the hotel or on the train.
-However, if data carriers or documents are not properly disposed of, attackers can derive valuable information that can be deliberately misused for blackmail or industrial espionage.
+However, if data carriers or documents are not properly disposed of, attackers can derive valuable information that can be misused specifically for blackmail or industrial espionage.
 The consequences range from the loss of know-how to the threat to the existence of the institution, for example, if important orders fail to materialize or partnerships fail.

 ### 2 7 Confidentiality loss of sensitive information